 To refer to "increased risk" in this situation is to refer to a perception of increased risk, because scientific knowledge is never final: new observations, experiments and theories may lead to new understandings.
-The complaint lacks a detailed analysis of decision-making processes within the Japanese medical establishment and government in order to establish beyond dispute that the decision to stop The case against the AVN is flawed because it does not recognise the value of public debate or the role of differing values.
+The complaint lacks a detailed analysis of decision-making processes within the Japanese medical establishment and government in order to establish beyond dispute that the decision to stop using the combination vaccine was not due to a perception of increased risk.

+The case against the AVN is flawed because it does not recognise the value of public debate or the role of differing values.